SMLFamily/SML-The-Living-Language/README.md

-The Definition of Standard ML
+The Definition of Non-Standard ML
 ==========

-These sources correspond to the SML97 version of the Definition of Standard ML.
+These sources are derived from the Definition of Standard ML (Revised).
 To build a PDF, perform the following steps in a terminal window:
 ```
 latexmk -pdf root
 ```